DavidMorano/rightcore/README.txt

-# RightcoreMainBase
+SRC

-main software base for business purposes
+This directory contains my main respository for source code.